Dolomites High Routes Guided Walking Holiday

 Alternatively, tailor your journey to suit you by booking your holiday ‘without flight’ allowing you the freedom to book your own flights from your local airport.

 If you choose this option, transfers are not included in the price.
-However, we can book you a seat on the HF Holidays’ transfer coach from Verona airport.
+However, we can book you a seat on the HF Holidays’ transfer coach from Innsbruck airport.
 This is timed to meet the HF Holidays’ flights* (provisional flight times can be found on the dates and prices tab or you can call us on 020 8732 1220 for more information).
-Cost per single journey is £26.00.
+Cost per single journey is £27.00.
+Please note guests travelling to Mayrhofen, Seefeld and Neustift will also fly in to Innsbruck.
+Leaders will be available at the airport to direct guests to the correct transfer coach.

 Transfers must be pre-booked.
 Please call 020 8732 1220 for more details